Instructional Design Basics Course

 Overview

+As demand for learning has grown, so too has the need for quality instructional design.
 This course unpacks best learning design principles and introduces the models and frameworks used to design and develop effective learning.

 Through project-based assessments, you’ll identify your learners’ needs and learning contexts where they will apply their new skills.
 In addition, you will design the instructional strategy that will help you develop a prototype course and create an evaluation plan to evaluate the effectiveness of the course design.